1: Learn how to sell.

 # 12 Use the email, call, mail, follow-up method to communicate with your leads.

 I learned this tip from Robert Blackman.
 You have to use a variety of methods to follow-up with people.
-Many folks delete their email without reading it.
-They screen their phone calls.
+Many folks delete their emails without reading it.
+They screen their phone calls if they don’t recognize the phone number.
 You must be creative and master the art of the follow-up.
-The more methods you can use the better off you will be.
+The more methods you can use to follow-up with your prospects, the better off you will be.
 Learn more about the email, call, mail, follow-up method that I use and recommend.

 # 13 Develop two or three good ways to get leads.